cloudmesh-community/fa18-516-22/project-report/report.md

 **:mortar_board: Learning Objectives**

-* Use an Open API to interact with various AWS products
+* Use Open API to interact with various AWS products
 * Learn to deploy an AWS EMR Cluster
 * Interact with Jupyter notebooks stored in S3 buckets